|Do I see it?|

 I was pastposting $5,000 chips (called “chocolates” in some high-end Vegas casinos) underneath $100 chips, known almost everywhere as “blacks.”
 This was a major move taking five grand a pop out of casinos, sometimes ten when my teammates and I used two chocolates at a time.

 Griffin Investigations and the totality of Las Vegas casino surveillance shot into action to try and put my team and I out of business.
-They immediately flooded Vegas with circulars advising casinos that a pastposting team was running amok slipping chocolate $5,000 chips underneath $100 blacks.
+They immediately flooded Vegas with circulars (no widespread Internet at the time) advising casinos that a pastposting team was running amok slipping chocolate $5,000 chips underneath $100 blacks.

 It was enough to make us stop using that move—but not enough to put us out of business.

-We discussed out “big heat” problem and soon came up with a very clever idea that enabled us to go right back into the hot casinos:
+We discussed our “big heat” problem and soon came up with a very clever idea that enabled us to go right back into the hot casinos:

 Pastpost yellow $1,000 chips under $25 greens.